adhese/sdk/README.md

 ###Build from source
 The Makefile uses UglifyJS2 to compress the javascript files.
 For more information: https://github.com/mishoo/UglifyJS2

-Checkout this repository and type 'make' in the root of the SDK directory.
+Checkout this repository and type 'make' or 'make display' in the root of the SDK directory.

+The default make target will include all files.
+The 'display' make target includes all but VAST support, as video advertising is not always needed in a Display Advertising context.

 To build the SDK without ajax and vast support, use 'make novastnoajax'.
 This results in a slightly smaller file (1.4k less).

 To build without vast support, just use 'make novast'.
 A version that only contains vast support can be built by using 'make vastonly'.

 ###Use compressed distribution